NordicHPC/sonar/doc/NEW-FORMAT.md

 space typically around 4e6.
 Some systems running very many jobs (though not usually HPC systems) can wrap around pids in a matter of days.
 We want t to be shorter than the shortest plausible wraparound time.

+## Rolled-up samples

+The ability to "roll up" processes / samples that are "the same" - that is, to pre-aggregate data on the sending side - is a data-compression feature that significantly reduces data volume for typical HPC jobs where a great number of MPI ranks per node are "the same" in the appropriate sense.
+The precise conditions on processes that are aggregated are that they:

+  - must be under control of a batch system
+  - must have the same non-zero batch system Job ID
+  - must have the same command string
+  - must have the same parent process
+  - must have no child processes (ie only leaves are rolled up)

+Rolling-up only happens if the appropriate flag is passed to Sonar.

+The requirement that the rolled-up processes have the same parent process means that there can be several rolled-up records with the same Job ID and command name at the same timestamp at a given node; the records are distinguished by their ParentPid.

+The feature does not come without downsides.
+Information about individual processes on the same node is lost, so intra-node imbalance is harder to diagnose, and resident memory figures can become especially skewed (the shared code is accounted for multiple times).
+In general, postprocessing becomes harder because the data invariants are subtle and special cases and synthesized IDs have to be introduced.
+Also, process filtering in Sonar is performed on the aggregated data, which can be confusing - the individual processes in an aggregate may all be insignificant, but the aggregation may still be transmitted.

+It is possible that simply applying standard data compression on the sending side would be equally effective and not have any of the downsides.